saulshanabrook/cell-plans/readme.md

   for these emerging web standards (Custom Elements, Shadow DOM, etc.) that over time, diminish and ultimately disappear as browser vendors implement the native APIs.

+To get a sense of what polymer is I recommend watching the [Google IO video on Web Components](http://www.youtube.com/watch?v=fqULJBBEVQE) and then the one on [Polymer](https://www.youtube.com/watch?v=0g0oOOT86NY)

 # Contributing
 this a project for the community., so please lend your voice.